 - I removed ingredients that, while tasty, were not essential to creating a successful, traditional dish I would proudly serve to any of the wonderful Burgundy wine makers we met.

 - Chuck Roast.
-Chuck roast is the best cut of meat to use for beef Bourguignon.
+Chuck roast is the best cut of meat for beef Bourguignon.
 It becomes tantalizingly tender during cooking but still retains its flavor.

 - Bacon.
 Beef Bourguignon without bacon just isn’t the same!
 It adds an extra layer of savory goodness that is absolutely delicious.